 This was my first time camping in this part of the state.
 I loved hiking 10.4 miles from Harvey Bridge to High Banks Rollway Vista one day, and six miles, out and back, Baxter Bridge to High Banks, the next day.
 Great views, and going up and down hills provided a sense of satisfaction.

-Ann’s efforts to research where to stay and what to do made things easy for the rest of us.
-We got to know others a little more, and helped each other in various ways.
+Ann’s efforts to research where to stay and what to do make things easy for the rest of us.
+We got to know others a little more and helped each other in various ways.
 A fabulous weekend!

 Ann Riley – Gawura